-A free Lecture-Concert presented by Dr Emma Hanna and Dr Helen Brooks with the Invicta Concert Band at Westgate Hall, Canterbury.
+A free Lecture-Concert presented by Dr Emma Hanna and Dr Helen Brooks with the Invicta Concert Band at Westgate Hall, Canterbury, on Saturday 27th April.

 Doors and bar open 6.30pm.

 Concert starts 7pm.

 Book your tickets here.

 In August 1914 theatre managers were worried about the impact of the war on their businesses.
 Yet rather than causing a decline in theatre-going, the war provided a much-needed boost to the British theatre industry.
 Across the country theatres played a vital role in the war effort: encouraging recruitment, raising money for various war charities, and, maintaining the morale of both civilians and service personnel.